JasonChow320/501_final_project/SPRINTS.md

 - As a user I want to use my phone camera to add clothes items.
 - As a user I want to see outfits that fit the current weather to know what is comfortable to wear
 - As a user I want to be able to save and view outfits that the app generated to use them in the future

+## Design implementations

+#### Back end

+Use factory for clothes generation, and maybe decorator for customizing each category of clothing.
+Use adapter pattern for parsing third party API.